 Question 5/12 – Telephonometric methodologies for handset and headset terminals

-(Continuation of Question 3/12 and Question 5/12)
+(Continuation of Question 5/12)

 Motivation

 Multimedia evolution leads to an increase of the audio signal bandwidth as well as spatial audio in the New Generation Networks.
 Beside the existing narrowband and wideband, super-wideband as well as fullband is being developed for the next years.
 Also, telecommunication is moving from monaural towards binaural.